 The effect of this little book is staggering: like its narrator, it is bold, outrageous, opinionated, and deeply compassionate.
 I want to carry it everywhere I go, the way Gordon did with the translation of Walser’s original.
 It is a talisman, a palimpsest, a strange and beautiful gift.

-About my fiction writing
+About my fiction

 I love to walk almost as much as I love to write, and the two things came together in 2013, when I spent a lot of time walking in my downtown neighborhood — Queen West, Toronto.

-My son was four years old and was (finally!?) in school during the day.
+My son was four years old and (finally!?) in school during the day.
 I was exploring my neighbourhood anew, experiencing myself and the world again after what felt like a four-year maternity nap.

 I wrote this book while sitting in the city’s cafes, parks, and public spaces.
 It’s my way of meditating on motherhood, community and creativity.
 It’s me saying thanks to the place where I live and the people who live near me.
 It’s an act of love.